ishworii/distributed-url-shortener/README.md

 - The `url_mapping` table uses the short key as primary key for fast lookups
 - An index on `long_url` enables the duplicate detection query
 - The `global_sequence` table provides atomic ID generation for KGS
+- The `click_logs` table stores all click events for analytics (indexed on short_key)

 **Redis:**
 - Set data structure for the key pool (SPOP provides atomic retrieval)
 - String keys for URL caching (simple key-value lookups)
 - Configured with appropriate TTLs to prevent unbounded growth

+**Kafka:**
+- Topic `click_events` stores redirect events
+- Consumer group `analytics-workers` for parallel processing
+- KRaft mode (no Zookeeper dependency) for simpler deployment
+- Events are retained to allow replay and recovery

 ## Configuration